AlexandreFenyo/net-monitor/README.md

 There are two configuration files for the server side:

 - _log4j.xml_: logging rules file.
-Optionnal (there is a default one).
+Optional (there is a default one).
 - _config.json_: general properties and SNMP manager configuration file.
 Mandatory.

 ## Installing configuration files